Montana PMD fishing

 Our annual PMD hatches are in full swing now – along with a few bazillion caddis – and the fishing has been spectacular when the weather cooperates.
 It has more than not this month.

 If you want to know a bit more about Pale Morning Duns (Ephemerella), we recommend a couple of bug-nerd sites.
 Both West Fly and Troutnut have some great detailed information and images of theses bugs.
 They also do a pretty good job of keeping things up to date.
-(For example: I did not know that Ephemerella Infrequens – our smaller Western PMD – have been lumped with two other sub species into Ephemerella Excursions!
+(For example: I did not know that Ephemerella Infrequens – our smaller Western PMD – have been lumped with two other sub species into Ephemerella Excrucions!
 Who knew!)

 Understanding the hatch is an important part of angler success, and it has occurred to me that in recent years, “hot flies” have become so important to most anglers, that very few understand “why” the hot new fly is so effective.